genericsteele/token_phrase/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-## Sellmer

-I built TokenPhrase for use with [Sellmer](http://justsellstuff.com).
-I'm using token phrases for public-facing sales tokens as a way to give the application a little more personality and to make supporting sales and transactions easier.
-Sellmer is almost ready for beta testers, so if you are interested in being one of the first people to get their hands on it, head over to the [Sellmer page](http://justsellstuff.com) and add your email to the list.
-I'm looking forward to launching with features as big and as small as token phrase.

 ## Thanks